ks905383/xagg/docs/source/intro.rst

 - Shapefile for QGIS, further spatial processing

 Best of all, :py:mod:`xagg` is flexible.
 Multiple variables in your dataset? :py:mod:`xagg` will aggregate them all, as long as they have at least ``lat/lon`` dimensions.
 Fields in your shapefile that you'd like to keep? :py:mod:`xagg` keeps all fields (for example FIPS codes from county datasets) all the way through the final export.
 Weird dimension names? :py:mod:`xagg` is trained to recognize all versions of "lat", "Latitude", "Y", "nav_lat", "Latitude_1"... etc. that the author has run into over the years of working with climate data; and this list is easily expandable as a keyword argument if needed.

-Note that as of now, polygons must be defined on an equirectangular projection (see `here <https://xagg.readthedocs.io/en/latest/tips.html#indexerrors-in-xa-pixel-overlaps>`_) and raster data must be on a rectangular grid.

 How to support :py:mod:`xagg`
 =======================================